FIying-Scotsman/PandoraMenu/README.md

 After recent events regarding ENT being used malicously by other groups, and the uncertain future of ENT, I've started developing this fork of ENT in private - adding features I would add to the main fork of ENT where possible and keeping the ENT project alive.

+This fork forms the basis of my private menu, called Pandora after Pandora's Box (different names are welcome).